devivek/database_extraction/README.md

 # database_extraction
-//To activate the environment, run from the root folder source `pwd`/venv/bin/activate

-//deactivate
-deactivate
+source `pwd`/venv/bin/activate ----> Run from root folder to activate the venv

+deactivate ----> to deactivate the venv